Agent efficiency, automation, and operational insights

 As Forrester’s Erna Alfred Liousas described, empathy partnered with disruption creates a better brand experience.

-Social media provides the microphone to amplify, and it also provides the opportunity to respond to and engage with your customers.
-By being authentic and empathetic in communication, brands have the ability to develop a deeper connection with customers, build stronger relationships, and create brand loyalty.
-Today brands have not only the opportunity, but also the obligation, to get to know their customers better on social media in order to build a more personal, human interaction.
+Social media provides the microphone to respond and engage with your customers.
+By being authentic and empathetic in social media communications, companies have the ability to develop a deeper connection with customers, create stronger relationships, and build brand trust.
+Today brands have not only the opportunity but also the obligation, to get to know their customers better on social media in order to build a more personal, human interaction.

 Today brands have not only the opportunity, but also the obligation, to get to know their customers better on social media.

-Whether it's responding to a brand love moment or resolving an issue, social media provides the opportunity for brands to go above and beyond for their customers and to connect on a human level.
-One of the best ways to for brands to connect with customers on a human level is over shared values, like our next example.
+Whether it's responding to a brand love moment or resolving an issue, social media provides the opportunity for brands to go above and beyond for their customers by connecting on a human level.
+One of the best ways for brands to connect with customers on a human level is over shared values, like our next example.

 When Khoros customer EDF Energy launched their Pretty Curious campaign, the brand leveraged its visibility for a very important cause.
 Pretty Curious aimed “to change the perception of STEM subjects (including science, technology, engineering, and math) and address the reasons girls are being put off.”